-The Society does not automatically terminate appointments after nine years because to lose the experience built up over this period, particularly due to the conditions created by the pandemic, would not be beneficial to the Society.
+The Society does not automatically terminate appointments after nine years because to lose the experience built up over this period would not be beneficial to the Society.
 In considering the re-appointment of Christine and Jamie the Committee of Management have considered their relevant skills in relation to the Society's requirements and have concluded that there is no evidence that the time served would adversely affect their integrity or independence.